openvinotoolkit/openvino/docs/ops/detection/DeformablePSROIPooling_1.md

 * *spatial_scale*

   * **Description**: *spatial_scale* is a multiplicative spatial scale factor to translate ROI coordinates from their input original size to the pooling input.
-Ratio of the input score map size to the original image.
+Ratio of the input score map size to the original image size.
   * **Range of values**: a positive floating-point number
   * **Type**: `float`
   * **Default value**: None